terraform-ibm-modules/terraform-ibm-cloudant/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

-This module supports creating a cloudant instance on a multi-tenant environment with standard or lite plan, or a standard plan cloudant instance with on a dedicated environment.
+This module supports provisioning a instance of the IBM Cloudant service.
+With a Lite plan, the instance is provisioned on a multi-tenant environment.
+With a standard plan, the instance can be provisioned either on a multi-tenant or on a dedicated environment.
+For more information, see [Plans and provisioning](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-ibm-cloud-public).

 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview